 |TDS||90 - 215|

-Origins of the Spotted Blue Eye Rainbowfish
+Natural Habitat of the Spotted Blue Eye Rainbowfish

 Spotted Blue Eye Rainbowfish can be found in many rivers draining into the Gulf of Carpentaria and the Timor Sea extending eastwards from the city of Darwin through Arnhem Land, Carpentaria, Kakadu National Park, as far as the Cape York in Peninsula.

 It is also known from the islands of Melville, Bathurst and Groot Eylandt, plus some smaller islands in the Torres Strait in Papua New Guinea and northern Australia.

 They inhabit shallow, small areas of slow-moving almost still heavily-vegetated streams, billabongs, creeks, lakes and swamps, and is regularly found among macrophytes, submerged woody structures such as tree roots or fallen branches and leaf litter.

 At some locations, the water may be transparent where others may be stained dark brown with tannins and has very low pH and dissolved nutrients.

 This fish isn't particularly fussy and will accept most food you give them.
 Ensure that they receive a balanced diet compromising of high-quality flake food as well as frozen or live food like brine shrimp and bloodworm, which they prefer to dry food.

 Remember though these fish only have little mouths, so make sure any food particles are suitable in size so they can be swallowed easily.

 Breeding the Spotted Blue Eye Rainbowfish